Tikiapara

-Tikiapara also has a railway station by its name.
-The economy of this region is dependent on the iron and casting industry mostly small and medium-sized, while large part of the population serve as a work force for businesses located in Kolkata.
+The economy of this region is dependent on the iron and casting industry mostly small and medium-sized, which makes it an industrial region of the city.
+Large part of the population serve as a work force for businesses located in Kolkata.

+The Bypass Road will connect tikiapara to the Howrah Maidan Metro Station which will serve as a major transportation boost to the neighbourhood.

 Tikiapara is under the jurisdiction of Howrah Police Station of Howrah City Police.
 It also has local Police Station namely Tikipara Police Station located in Fari.

 Railway colony

 There is a big railway colony built during late nineteenth century along Tikiapara railway station beside Sailen Manna Street (Formerly Bypass Road).
 It is managed by South Eastern Railway.
 The station code is TKPR.
 It is the next station of Howrah Station on South Eastern line.
 It is a flood-prone area.
 Although no express train stops at this station, all local and passenger trains stop at Tikiapara.

 Places of attraction

 The most attractive place of Tikiapara is the Belilious Park, an amusement park.
 As of now, it is opened only for morning joggers, within the park there is a pond and the trees around here provide greenery to the region.
 A marriage hall is also present here for marriage events.
 A new tower is also under construction namely "Panchdeeep Tower", which after construction will be the tallest Structure in the whole city of Howrah.